Poetry > All Watched Over by Machines of Loving Grace

 String tied wrappers

 The American Literary Anthology.
 Third Annual Collection.
-Eds.
-George Plimpton and Peter Ardery.
-New York: Viking, 1970.
-384-85.
+Edited by George Plimpton and Peter Ardery.
+Viking, 1970, pp. 384-385.

 Corrected version

 The American Literary Anthology.
 Second Annual Collection.
-Eds.
-George Plimpton and Peter Ardery.
-New York: Random House, 1969.
+Edited by George Plimpton and Peter Ardery.
+Random House, 1969, p.
 56.

 Omitted last thirteen lines.